MaximosKalaitzoglou/RecipeBook/README.md

 This project uses a variety of technologies and libraries to provide a better user experience and functionality:

-- **Angular (v16.2.10)**: RecipeBook's frontend is built using Angular 12, a popular and robust JavaScript framework that provides a responsive and dynamic user interface.
+- **Angular (v16.2.10)**: RecipeBook's frontend is built using Angular 16.2.10, a popular and robust JavaScript framework that provides a responsive and dynamic user interface.
 [Learn more](https://angular.io/)

-- **Angular**: RecipeBook's frontend is built using Angular, a popular and robust JavaScript framework that provides a responsive and dynamic user interface.

-- **Bootstrap and Bootswatch**: RecipeBook utilizes Bootstrap, a front-end framework, along with Bootswatch themes to ensure a sleek and visually appealing design.
-These tools contribute to the platform's overall aesthetics and user-friendly interface.
+- **Bootstrap (v5.3.2)** and **Bootswatch**: RecipeBook utilizes Bootstrap 5.3.2, a front-end framework, along with Bootswatch themes to ensure a sleek and visually appealing design.

-- **ngx-bootstrap**: ngx-bootstrap is an essential part of the project, offering Angular implementations of Bootstrap components.
-It helps ensure consistent and interactive UI elements in RecipeBook.
+- **ngx-bootstrap (v11.0.2)**: ngx-bootstrap is an essential part of the project, offering Angular implementations of Bootstrap components.
+[Documentation](https://valor-software.com/ngx-bootstrap/)

-- **ng2-file-upload**: This library simplifies file uploads, including photo uploads for recipes.
-Users can easily add images to their recipes, enhancing the visual appeal of the platform.
+- **ng2-file-upload (v5)**: This library simplifies file uploads, including photo uploads for recipes.
+[GitHub Repository](https://github.com/valor-software/ng2-file-upload)

 - **Cloudinary**: RecipeBook integrates Cloudinary, a cloud-based media management service, to store, transform, and deliver images and media files.
-Cloudinary plays a pivotal role in managing photos and media within the application.
+[Learn more](https://cloudinary.com/)

-- **ngx-infinite-scroll**: ngx-infinite-scroll is used to enable seamless and efficient infinite scrolling for pagination.
-Users can navigate through extensive lists, like the messaging user list, with ease and efficiency.
+- **ngx-infinite-scroll (v16.0.0)**: ngx-infinite-scroll is used to enable seamless and efficient infinite scrolling for pagination.
+[GitHub Repository](https://github.com/orizens/ngx-infinite-scroll)

+- **Font Awesome**: Font Awesome is used to enhance the visual appeal of the project through a collection of high-quality icons.
+[Learn more](https://fontawesome.com/)

 With the help of these technologies, you can finally explore the Cook side of you!